Chart Color Schemes

 Wangi Wangi - Rathmines is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Wangi Wangi - Rathmines, as per the latest Census evaluation, 93.3% of dwellings were houses with the remaining 6.7% being semi-detached, apartments, or other types.
+In Wangi Wangi - Rathmines, as per the latest Census evaluation, 93.3% of dwellings were houses, with the remaining 6.7% comprising semi-detached homes, apartments, and other types.
 This is compared to Non-Metro NSW's 89.7% houses and 10.2% other dwellings.
-Home ownership in Wangi Wangi - Rathmines stood at 45.3%, with mortgaged properties at 37.9% and rented ones at 16.9%.
+Home ownership in Wangi Wangi - Rathmines stood at 45.3%, with mortgaged dwellings at 37.9% and rented ones at 16.9%.
 The median monthly mortgage repayment was $1,888, lower than Non-Metro NSW's average of $1,900.
-The median weekly rent in the area was $370, compared to $380 in Non-Metro NSW.
-Nationally, Wangi Wangi - Rathmines' mortgage repayments were higher at $1,888 than the Australian average of $1,863, while rents were lower at $370 compared to the national figure of $375.
+The median weekly rent was $370, compared to Non-Metro NSW's $380.
+Nationally, Wangi Wangi - Rathmines' mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing